 Trust – in feeling your feelings – begins early in life.
 The first place for your feelings to be heard, in the best of worlds, is in childhood, with loving parents who listen and soothe.

-When that doesn’t happen, you reject your feelings.
+So, when that doesn’t happen, you reject your feelings.
 Your sadness is unwanted.
 Anger goes underground.
 You “learn” to believe your feelings are wrong, “bad,” or too much.